TechActivate781/TechActivate781/README.md

 ## About Me

-I'm a developer who works with C. You can find me on BetaWiki, and I have a YouTube channel (https://www.youtube.com/@techactivate781/videos)
+I'm a developer who works with C. You can find me on BetaWiki.
 Occasionally, I contribute here when I have free time (which is kinda rare these days).
 Apart from coding, I spend some of my free time playing a few games, or exploring old Windows versions.